dzamoraf12/vehicleadminapi/README.md

 ## Environment Variables

-Copy the entries from `.env.template` into `.env` and fill in your values:
+Copy this variables into `.env` and fill in your values:

 ```dotenv
 # -----------------------